huggingface/open-r1/README.md

 ```

 > [!WARNING]
 > The chat template used in the distilled DeepSeek models omits the contents of the reasoning block within the `<think>` and `</think>` tags.
+It also prefills the assistant response with `<think>` which interferes with the format reward function.
 To handle that, it is important to override the chat template as done in e.g.  [recipes/DeepSeek-R1-Distill-Qwen-1.5B/grpo/config_demo.yaml](./recipes/DeepSeek-R1-Distill-Qwen-1.5B/grpo/config_demo.yaml).

 We provide a minimal reproducible experiment using GRPO for mathematical reasoning, referencing the approach from [SimpleRL-Reason](https://hkust-nlp.notion.site/simplerl-reason) which uses a 7B model trained on 8K examples.
 Running this on 8 H100 80G GPU takes about 3 hours: